casey/just/README.md

 directory set to the directory containing the submodule source file.

-`justfile()` and `justfile_directory()` always return the path to the root justfile, and the directory that contains it, respectively, even when called from submodule recipes.
+`justfile()` and `justfile_directory()` always return the path to the root justfile and the directory that contains it, even when called from submodule recipes.

 See the [module stabilization tracking issue](https://github.com/casey/just/issues/929) for more information.